|Page 1 of 60:|| |

 About once in every 20 years or so we are gifted with a film that has the meaning, power, richness, and technique that The Seven Samurai has.
 I cannot urge anyone enough to see this film, the images are true cinematic poetry rich with so much emotion that I cannot even describe them in words.
 If you have never seen any of Kurosawa's works, then please see Seven Samurai... you will witness the true beauty, excellence and magic that the art form known as film is capable of.

-is commonly thought of as his masterpiece.
-Seven Samurai is unlike any other
+one which is commonly thought of as his masterpiece.
+Seven Samurai is

 The premise: in chaotic 16th century Japan, as marauders threaten raid villages, one village hires samurai to defend it from a group of bandits.
 Yet Kurosawa (also co-writer) developed these characters in a way unheard of for what might pass as an epic action film.
 To its astonishing credit, through all of its 207 minutes running time, Seven Samurai never falters or bores.
 And if the script is a marvel in itself, the acting and production design than derive from it are nothing short of superlative.
 It is said that Kurosawa forced the villagers (from supporting role to mere extra) to live together as a community during production and be their characters, each and every one of which he had drawn out specifically.
 This unusual technique gave Seven Samurai a feel of authenticity unparalleled in film history.